charlourdes/spending-analyser/README.md

 4. ### Add your OpenAI key
-you will have to create a `.streamlit/secrets.toml` file in you project and add your OpenAI key.
+You will have to create a `.streamlit/secrets.toml` file in you project and add your OpenAI key.

-use this line below and add your key.
+Use this line below and add your key.

 ```toml